CBD oil for cats

 - emotional reactions such as anxiety and stress

-Cannabidiol (CBD) does not act directly activating these receptors but modulates the ECS indirectly.
-For example, it inhibits the enzyme FAAH, which is responsible for the breakdown of the body's own endocannabinoids, and additionally influences receptors such as TRPV1 (pain), 5-HT1A (serotonin), and GPR55 (inflammation).
+Cannabidiol (CBD) does not act directly activating on these receptors but modulates the ECS indirectly.
+For example, it inhibits the enzyme FAAH, which is responsible for the breakdown of endogenous endocannabinoids, and additionally influences receptors such as TRPV1 (pain), 5-HT1A (serotonin), and GPR55 (inflammation).
 These multimodal mode of action explains the versatile applications of CBD in cats.

-Are there differences in the effect compared to humans?
+Are there differences compared to the effect in humans?

 Although the endocannabinoid system in mammals evolutionarily conserved there are in cats specific differences: